Battle of Mount Austen, the Galloping Horse, and the Sea Horse: Sea Horse

-Second Mount Austen
+Second Mount Austen / Attack on the Gifu

-On 9 January, McClure's 2nd Battalion—commanded by Lieutenant Colonel Ernest Peters—replaced the three battalions from the 132nd Regiment and prepared to assault the Gifu.
-Over the next four days, the Americans tried to feel out the Japanese positions with patrols.
-At the same time, the Gifu defenders attempted to wear down the Americans with night infiltration attacks.
+A renewed attack was made on the Gifu on January 9, comprising the 35th infantry, commanded by Col. Ernest Peters, which replaced the 132nd Infantry Regiment, as the latter had suffered substantial losses attacking the Gifu, and made no headway.
+The 132nd passed its incomplete and inaccurate maps as well as estimates of 100 defenders and 'two known machine guns' infusing the Gifu.
+Peters set the date of 15th January for a general attack, and the 10th for advancing the front line with the limited objective of providing better protection for the supply trail to Hill 27 as well as feeling out Japanese positions, but grenades and gunfire repulsed each advance.
+Peters quickly raised the estimate of the defenders of the Gifu to 400 soldiers and twenty machineguns.
+Patrol actions resumed for the next several days, while the Japanese mounted customary night infiltrations.
+The attack was supplanted with a preliminary bombardment by mortars and artillery, but crumbled quickly in face of Japanese resistance.
+Peters was subsequently relieved of command and replaced with Maj.
+Stanley R. Larsen, who made a reconnaissance of the Gifu and quickly concluded that the Japanese had a strong ring of well-camouflaged, mutually-supporting pillboxes.
+Based on his assessment, he made an extended and tightly woven line from Hill 27 to Hill 42 to invest the entire Gifu, and also prepared a massive bombardment of the Gifu on the 17th.

 By 13 January, the 2nd Battalion had lost 57 killed or wounded.
 The battle casualties plus malaria reduced the battalion to 75% of its effective strength by the next day.
 To assist the battalion, the 35th Regiment's anti-tank gun company personnel were attached to the battalion as infantry.

 A wounded American soldier from the 35th Infantry Regiment is prepared for evacuation from the battle area on 15 January.

 With the capture of the Sea Horse by the Americans, the Japanese in the Gifu were isolated from the rest of the 17th Army.
 In a last message over his field phone before the line was cut, Inagaki refused an order from Oka to abandon his position and attempt to infiltrate back to friendly lines, instead vowing that his command would "fight to the last".
 Inagaki apparently refused the order because to do so would have meant leaving his sick and injured men behind.